-According to Koeppen classification (1931), Milan oasis owns a cold desert climate (BWk), which is dominated by long hot summers (30 years’ mean: 29°C) and cold winters (30 years’ mean: – 6°C).
-Mean annual precipitation amounts 28.5 mm, mean annual evaporating capacity is 2920 mm, mean wind direction is NE to E, and mean wind speed 2.7 m s-1.
+According to Koeppen classification (Koeppen, 1931; Kottek et al., 2006), Milan oasis owns a cold desert climate (BWk), which is dominated by long hot summers (30 years’ mean: 29°C) and cold winters (30 years’ mean: – 6°C).
+Mean annual precipitation amounts 28.5 mm, mean annual evaporating capacity is 2920 mm, mean wind direction is NE to E, and mean wind speed is 2.7 m s-1.

 2.2 In-situ measurements

 A field campaign has been performed at Milan oasis, from 24 May to 26 June, 2011.
 A total of 32 individual MAX-DOAS measurements (approx. 20 min) have been performed by two Mini-MAX-DOAS instruments (partially simultaneously) on 21 days during the 2011 campaign at the NE natural forest site (1), desert site (2), jujube site (3) and hotel station in Milan oasis center (4).
-Accompanying data of wind direction, wind speed, air temperature, barometric pressure, global and net radiation have been observed at sites (1) – (5) at 1.8 m above ground (at natural forest: 11 m; at hotel station: 23 m).
+Accompanying data of wind direction, wind speed, air temperature, barometric pressure, global and net radiation have been observed at sites (1) – (5) at 1.8 m above ground (at NE natural forest: 11 m; at hotel station: 23 m).
 Soil temperature (at 0.05 m depth), as well as rainfall (amount and intensity) were recorded at all sites in 2011.

 2.2.1 Ground-based measurements of vertical column densities of NO2

 Multi-Axis-Differential Optical Absorption Spectroscopy (MAX-DOAS) observes scattered sun light under various (mostly slant) elevation angles.
-From combinations of the retrieved NO2 slant column densities (SCDs) obtained at different elevation angles, information on the vertical NO2 profile and/or on the corresponding vertical column density (VCD) can be obtained (Hönninger et al., 2002; Sinreich et al., 2005; Wittrock et al., 2004; Wagner et al., 2011).
+From combinations of the retrieved NO2 slant column densities (SCDs) obtained at different elevation angles, information on the vertical NO2 profile and/or on the corresponding vertical column density (VCD) can be obtained (e.g. Hönninger et al., 2002; Sinreich et al., 2005; Wittrock et al., 2004; Wagner et al., 2011).
 Spectral calibration of the MAX-DOAS instruments was performed by fitting a measured spectrum to a convoluted solar spectrum based on a high resolution solar spectrum (Kurucz et al., 1984).
-Several trace gas absorption cross sections of NO2 at 294 K (Vandaele et al., 1996), H2O at 290 K (Rothman et al., 2005), Glyoxal at 296 K (Volkamer et al., 2005), O3 at 243 K (Bogumil et al., 2003) and O4 at 286K (Hermans et al., 1999) were convolved to match the resolution of the instrument and then used in the spectral analysis using a wavelength range of 420-450 (also a Ring spectrum was included in the fitting process).
+Several trace gas absorption cross sections of NO2 at 294 K (Vandaele et al., 1996), H2O at 290 K (Rothman et al., 2005), Glyoxal at 296 K (Volkamer et al., 2005), O3 at 243 K (Bogumil et al., 2003) and O4 at 286K (Hermans et al., 1999) were convolved to match the resolution of the instrument and then used in the spectral analysis using a wavelength range of 420-450 nm (also a Ring spectrum was included in the fitting process).
 The output of the spectral analysis is the NO2 SCD, which represents the NO2 concentration integrated along the corresponding light paths through the atmosphere.

 Since a spectrum measured in zenith direction (a so called Fraunhofer reference spectrum) is included in the fit process to remove the strong Fraunhofer lines, the retrieved NO2 SCD actually represents the difference between the SCDs of the measurement and the Fraunhofer reference spectrum; it is usually referred to as differential SCD or DSCDmeas.
 The tropospheric DSCD for the elevation angle α can be derived from MAX-DOAS observation by subtracting the NO2 DSCD for the closest zenith observation (α0 = 90°):